 About the Kiwanis Performing Arts Prize

-The Performing Arts Prize gives one award annually to a high school senior in Pullman (Pullman High School, private high school or home schooled) who has excelled in performing arts.
-The recipient is encouraged to pursue performing arts, is thanked for the service so far, but is not required to advance educationally in the performing arts.
-The prize is $500.
+The Kiwanis Club of Pullman Performing Arts Prize provides one award annually to a high school senior in Pullman (Pullman High School, private high school or home schooled) who has excelled in performing arts.
+The recipient is encouraged to pursue performing arts, is thanked for the service so far but is not required to advance educationally in performing arts.
+The award is $600.

-Nominations are due March 1 each year.
-Send them to:
+Nominations are due March 1 and are to be submitted to:

 Kiwanis Club of Pullman